-Last season, Donohue led the Cardinals to 22 overall wins and a program-best 11 Landmark Conference victories.
+The 2011-12 season, Donohue led the Cardinals to 22 overall wins and 11 Landmark Conference victories.
 CUA became the first school in conference history to win a postseason game on the road, and Donohue’s squad did it twice, culminating with a win over No. 10 Juniata on February 25 to propel the Cards to their first conference title and NCAA Tournament appearance.

 Three of Donohue’s student-athletes were named to the All-Landmark Conference Teams, including Jill Woerner, who also earned All-Region and ECAC All-Star accolades.
 Earlier in the season, Woerner became the 18th woman in school history to eclipse 1,000 career points.

 CUA boasted one of the top defensive units in America last season, ranking 12th in field goal percentage defense (31.4) and 28th in scoring defense (51.6).
 The Cardinals were also 16th in rebound margin (+8.6) and led the Landmark Conference in all three categories.

 In the classroom, 10 of Donohue’s student-athletes were named to the conference’s Academic Honor Roll.